rust-lang/rfcs/text/0000-security-advisories.md

 When compared to other ecosystems such as Python's, Rust's broader community prefers many single-purpose crates over larger monoliths.
-This situation, together with the strongly encouraged practice of pinning version ranges or even exact versions of dependencies, slows down the propagation of critical security fixes.
+This situation, together with the strongly encouraged practice of pinning version ranges or even exact versions of dependencies (as opposed to using `"*"` as a version identifier, which Crates.io rejects), slows down the propagation of critical security fixes.

 Here's an example.
 Assume that: